50 Mother's Day Gifts Moms *Actually* Want

-So, what does Mom really want?
-Well, we asked, and our readers answered.
-Loud and clear.
-Yes, we all want a tasty brunch and homemade cards, but as for Mother's Day gifts, hold the flowers.
-Here’s what moms really want for Mother’s Day 2021...
+So, what do moms really want for Mother's Day?
+We asked, and our readers answered—loud and clear.
+Yes, we all want a tasty Mother's Day brunch and homemade Mother's day cards.
+But as for Mother's Day gifts?
+Hold the flowers, please.

-On Facebook, we asked our readers what they want for Mother's Day this year.
+On Facebook, we asked our readers what Mother's Day gifts they want this year.
 While there were loads of fantastic, disparate answers, there were five that were mentioned over and over.
 If you're not sure what to get the mom in your life, it's a pretty safe bet that she wants one (or all) of these things.

 1. To Be Left Alone

-This was the No. 1 answer among our moms!
-Seems 39% of moms want time alone after more than a year of sheltering in place with their brood.
+This was the number-one answer among our moms!
+It seems 39% of mothers want time alone after two years of spending more time than ever with their brood.
 For some, this takes the form of a vacation (New York, Palm Springs, and Hawaii are the top destinations).
 Most specify a non-human companion (wine, chocolate, or a book are the most frequent requests), though some want a friend vacation.
 Children and significant others do not make the list.

 Is a clean home really too much to ask for?
 Photo by Gabby K.